Schluggi/airfilter/README.md

 ## Home Assistant
-### Automatic via MQTT discovery (default and recommend)
+### Automatic via MQTT discovery (default and recommended)
-If you have not disabled MQTT discovery in your Home Assistant instance as well as in the arduino sketch (`homeAssistantMqttDiscovery`).
+If you have not disabled MQTT discovery in your Home Assistant instance as well as in the Arduino sketch (`homeAssistantMqttDiscovery`).
 The Fan will show up automatically as a fan entity.

 ![entity.png](images/entity.png)

 ### Manually via config
-You can also setup the fan entity manually by adding the following yaml to your Home Assistant `configuration.yaml`:
+You can also set up the fan entity manually by adding the following yaml to your Home Assistant `configuration.yaml`:
 ```yaml
 fan:
   - platform: mqtt